-CHEG 6029.
+INQU 6029.
 GRADUATE SEMINAR (I,II).
-One credit hour.
-One one-hour session per week.
+From zero to one credit hour.
+From zero to one one-hour session per week.

 Research presentation by graduate students and faculty members.

-CHEG 6035.
+INQU 6035.
 SELECTED TOPICS IN BIO-CHEMICAL ENGINEERING (On demand).
 Three credit hours.
 Three hours of lecture per week.